 What does the grade card look like for my student(s)?The following table is a key that describes the four grades that students can be given for each individual standard on the progress report and grade card.

 NM or Not Met: The student is having a hard time with even the basic parts of the standard.
 AP or Approaching: The student is starting to meet, and sometimes even does meet the standard, but still needs more practice so that he/she gets every piece of the standard every time.
 M or Met: The student understands the entire standard and can show it all of the time.
-AV or Advanced: The student can apply the standard to a new situation in a more complex way.Click on the below grade level to see an example of the grade card.
+AV or Advanced: The student can apply the standard to a new situation in a more complex way.Click on the link below to see grade level examples of the grade card.

 Who do I ask if I have questions?

 Your child’s teacher will be able to assist you with any questions you might have about Standards Based Grading.
-In addition, you are welcome to contact the district’s Elementary Curriculum Specialist, Jennie Ritter at firstname.lastname@example.org or by calling 417.732.3605.
+In addition, you are welcome to contact the district’s Director of Elementary Learning, Mrs. Christy Coursey at firstname.lastname@example.org or by calling 417.732.3605.

 Our hope for Standards Based Grading